GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/README.md

 > are initial setup steps in a project.

-Replace the values for `PROJECT_ID`, `REGION`, and `ZONE` with the project, region, and zone in which you have an A3 VM family allocation.
+Replace the values for `PROJECT_ID`, `REGION`, and `ZONE` with the project, region, and zone in which you have an a3-highgpu-8g allocation.
 The value for `BUCKET` must be unique and will be used to create a new bucket.
 After replacing the values, execute them so that they automatically populate parameters in the commands shown below.
-Note that each A3 VM (`N_VMS`) contains 8 NVIDIA H100 GPUs.
+Note that each a3-highgpu-8g VM (`N_VMS`) contains 8 NVIDIA H100 GPUs.

 ```shell
 export PROJECT_ID=customer-project-id